About Singapore Changi Airport (SIN)

 There are numerous shops at Singapore Changi Airport, including duty-free outlets and 24-hour mini-supermarkets in all terminals.
 Other retailers sell a range of items, from the latest fashion to specialist local produce.

 Left-luggage services are available in all terminals.
 The Lost & Found counter can be found at baggage reclaim.
 Porters are on hand to assist passengers with baggage (for a small fee).
-Left baggage counters are also available in all terminals.

-The airport is home to a number of well-equipped transit lounges.
+The airport is home to a great number of well-equipped transit lounges.
 Additionally, showers in the transit hotels may be used by non-guests for a fee.
 The airport is also home to themed gardens, a swimming pool and spa facilities.